-Home » Your water supply » Water Quality & Treatment » Water quality standards
+Home » The region's water supply » Water Quality & Treatment » Water quality standards

 For water to be healthy for us to drink, cook with and bathe in, it needs to meet certain standards.
 The Australian Drinking Water Guidelines (ADWG) define 'good quality drinking water' and recommend quantity limits of particular substances for human health and safety, and aesthetic quality.
 Rous County Council aims to ensure that our water supply meets these standards by managing and monitoring the water quality from the catchment to the consumer.